digital-work-lab/theses/index.md

 It is not necessary to submit the thesis in the semester in which it was started (unless you would take longer than the maximum duration of study).
 For students of Applied Informatics, Software Systems Science, and Computing in the Humanities a practical part is required for Bachelor's and Master's theses.

-We encourage students to complete an exposé before writing the thesis.
+Students are expected to complete an [exposé](docs/expose.html) before writing the thesis.
 A thesis must be written in English.
 The following resources may be helpful: